 The results suggested that:

-- 52% of first responders/helping professionals are experiencing compassion fatigue in our community.
+- 83% are currently experiencing compassion fatigue

 Click below to see the full reports:

-- Decrease in depression
+- Decrease in:

-- Increase in goal-setting
+- Increase in:

 Click below to see the full report: